Enoch64/Enoch64/README.md

 ### Hello!
 I'm Enoch and welcome to my github 👋
-#### I'm currently a second year computer science student.
-I'm eager to learn all the core concepts and new technologies of this field
+#### I'm currently a third-year computer science student.
+I'm eager to learn all the core concepts and new technologies in this field

-- 🔭 I’m currently working on a spotify recommendation system
+- 🔭 I’m currently working on a Spotify song popularity predictor
-- 🌱 I’m currently learning MySQL, R and Java
+- 🌱 I’m currently learning frameworks like React.js, TensorFlow, Pytorch and languages like javascript
 - 👯 I’m looking to collaborate on any beginner machine learning, backend development and database projects
-- 🤔 I’m looking for help with tensorflow, pytorch, Keanos and working with APIs
+- 🤔 I’m seeking help with javascript web frameworks like React.js and Next.js